craftercms/docs/source/system-administrators/upgrade/upgrading-to-craftercms-3-1-0.rst

 #.
 Download the Crafter CMS 3.1.0 bundle version and extract the files
 #.
 Paste the data folder copied from the first step to your new ``CRAFTER_3.1.0_INSTALLATION`` install folder
 #.
 Migrate sites to Elasticsearch (recommended) by following this guide: :ref:`migrate-site-to-elasticsearch`.
 You can continue using Crafter Search and Solr as the search engine, by following :ref:`using-crafter-search-and-solr`
 #.
-Start your upgraded Crafter CMS, and verify that the authoring and delivery environments are functioning as intended.
+Start your upgraded Crafter CMS, depending on your installation, follow the steps below as needed then verify that the authoring and delivery environments are functioning as intended.

 --------------------